-At Baptist Health-Little Rock and Baptist Health-North Little Rock, the Invenia ABUS 2.0 (Automated Breast Ultrasound System) provides enhanced detection of breast cancer for women with dense breasts.
+At Baptist Health Medical Center-Little Rock and Baptist Health Medical Center-North Little Rock, the Invenia ABUS 2.0 (Automated Breast Ultrasound System) provides enhanced detection of breast cancer for women with dense breasts.

 But what exactly does that mean?
 Here are all the details you need to know.

 Breasts are made of fat, glandular tissue and fibrous supporting tissue.
 Dense tissue is made of the normal fibrous and glandular breast tissue, also called fibroglandular tissue.
 A breast with more fibroglandular tissue than fat is considered dense.
 Dense breast tissue is normal, seen in 40-50 percent of women and is a risk factor for breast cancer.
 Your provider or radiologist will be able to tell you if your breasts are dense and if the Invenia ABUS 2.0 screening can be used.

 This ultrasound procedure is the only ultrasound technology of its kind approved by the FDA and when used in addition to your mammogram, it will provide a more complete evaluation of dense breast tissue.
 An automated whole breast ultrasound can see through dense tissue and find small cancers that may not be seen on mammography because they are hidden by normal, dense breast tissue.
 This ultrasound technology is designed to enhance the consistency, reproducibility, and sensitivity of breast ultrasound.